design-automation/gs-json/README.md

 The attributes and collections arrays each contain objects that define the semantics.

 ## Attribute Objects
-Attributes objects is defined as follows:
+Attributes objects are defined as follows:
 * {"uuid"="xxx", "name"="my_attrib", "topology"="faces", "values"=[...]}

 *Topology* can be "points", "vertices", "edges", "wires", and "faces".

 *Values* is an array the defines the values for some subset of geometric entities.
 For example, if "topology"="faces", then the values will be specified for some subset of the faces in the model.
 The values can be any valid JSON type.

 The array of values may typically be sparse (i.e. there may be many 'null' values) and may contain many repeat values.
 A compact array representation is used, where the first item is the value and the second item is an array of entity indexes.

-For example, lets say a model contains 20 geonetric entities, and that these entities are assigned the following values:
+For example, lets say a model contains 20 entities, and that these entities are assigned the following values:
 * [null,'a','b','c','a',null,null,null,'b','c','b','c','a','b','b','c',null,null,null,null]

 The attribute object values array would be as follows:
 * [  ["a",[1,4,12]],  ["b",[2,8,10,13,14]],  ["c",[3,9,11,15]]  ]

+Thus, any values that are not specified are assumed to be null.

-The values may also consist of an array of integer indexes that point back into specific geometric entities.
+The values may also consist of an array that point back into specific geometric entities.
 (For example, in the winged-edge data structure, each edge points to a set of neighbouring edges.)
 The method of indexing these entities is described in more detail in the section 'Indexing Method for Entities' above.

+### Viwer Point Attributes
+Certain POINT attributes may be recognised by the viewer.
+(This of course dpeends on the implmentation of the viewer.)

+* position - the position of the point, in 3d [x,y.z] or 2d [x,y]
+* normal - the point normal vector, in 3d [x,y.z]
+* colour - the point colour, as [r,g,b]
+* xform - the point transformation matrix

+(See https://threejs.org/docs/#api/math/Matrix4 for more informatio about the transformation matrix form.)

 ## Collections Objects
 A collection can contain:
 * geometric entities (explicit and implicit), and/or